The value of pensions and the income they produce can fall as well as rise. You may get back less than you invested.

 The qualifying criteria for staff:

-- you must work in the UK
+- The employee must work in the UK

 If you do not wish to join you can opt out of auto-enrolment and provided you opt out within a month of being enrolled you will have any money which you have paid in refunded in full.
 Once you have opted out you can rejoin at a later date and your employer is obliged to automatically enrol you back into the scheme three years after leaving.

-Some members of workplace pension schemes may not be affected by auto-enrolment provided that any existing scheme meets the minimum standards of the new scheme.
+Some members of workplace pension schemes may not be affected by auto-enrolment provided that any existing scheme meets the minimum standards of the scheme.

 Employees working for more than one employer could be enrolled in each employer's scheme and anyone who already has existing pensions can transfer them into one scheme.
 Indeed, since 2006 there have been no restrictions on how many pension schemes someone can belong to.